macdja38/pvpsite/src/content/docs.md

 -----

-Music module allows you to setup the bot to play a queue of songs in a voice channel.
+The Music module allows you to setup the bot to play a queue of songs in a voice channel.

 If the music lags I apologise in advance...
-Their is not much that can be done about that at the moment really it boils down to more server space, and server space costs money.
-If you want to help the bot has a [Patreon](https://www.patreon.com/macdja38) and a [Paypal](https://www.paypal.me/pvpcraftbot).
+There is not much that can be done about that at the moment, and really it boils down to more server space, which costs money.
+If you want to help out, the bot has a [Patreon](https://www.patreon.com/macdja38) and a [Paypal](https://www.paypal.me/pvpcraftbot).

 **Soundcloud and some other random websites are supported by the /play command.**